Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

-The bottom line is that the pilot sample must not overlap with the main analysis sample, although it must preserve the outcome-variable relationships present in the analysis sample to be useful for jointVIP construction.
-Such a pilot sample may be created by selecting a small (10-20\%) portion of the control sample at random from the full control group.
-To ensure the pilot sample is drawn from the portion of the control space most relevant for the observational study, \cite{aikens2020pilot} suggest an alternative strategy: conduct an initial round of matching on a standard Mahalanobis distance to pair each treated subject to two controls, then select one control from each set at random to construct the pilot sample.
-Our study instead uses a separate, historical dataset (collected from 2007-2010) as the pilot sample, allowing us to preserve the entire analysis sample (collected from 2011-2021).
+{To construct a pilot sample, one may select} a small (10-20\%) portion of the control sample at random from the full control group.
+To ensure the pilot sample is drawn from the portion of the control space most relevant for the observational study, \citet{aikens2020pilot} instead suggest conducting an initial round of matching on a standard Mahalanobis distance to pair each treated subject to two controls, then selecting one control from each set at random to construct the pilot sample.
+Alternatively, external data separate from the analysis of interest may be used as a pilot sample.